Midland Center for the Arts: Midland County Historical Society

 The Midland County Historical Society operates the 1874 Bradley Home and the Herbert H. Dow Historical Museum in Heritage Park.

 The Society also operates the Doan History Center, officially known as the Herbert D. Doan Midland County History Center.
 The Center includes a hands-on gallery of interactive exhibits of Midland County history, a history research library and an archival collection of Midland County artifacts.

+Alden B. Dow Creativity Center

+Part of Northwood University, it focuses on integrating creativity and free enterprise to foster innovation and new business opportunities.
+The Center also incorporates elements of Alden B. Dow's architectural philosophy and his "Way of Life Cycle".